 SSIs, which occur in 3 percent of surgeries annually, can present an array of issues and even threaten life.
 The severity of your infection depends on your unique situation.
 Every surgery is different.

-Note, however, that you are more likely to experience a SSI if you carry one of these following risks:
+The following individuals are more likely to experience an SSI if they fall into one of the following categories.

 - Prior medical issues

 - Frequent smoker

 These infections are common after surgery or a hospital stay.